jiixyj/libebur128/README.md

 libebur128 is a library that implements the EBU R 128 standard for loudness normalisation.
-There is also a scanner using libsndfile for audio input.
+There are also several scanners using different libraries for audio input.
 It is redistributed under the MIT license.
 See LICENSE file for details.

 Features